Murder of Philip Walsted

-Philip Walsted was a 24-year-old gay man who was robbed and beaten in downtown Tucson, Arizona, on June 12, 2002, which resulted in his death.
+Philip Arthur Walsted was a 24-year-old gay man who was robbed and beaten to death in a hate crime in downtown Tucson, Arizona, on June 12, 2002.
 He worked for American Airlines as a reservation agent, and lived with his partner, Jonathan.

 His supervisor at American Airlines, Linda Kubiak, stated that she and Walsted's co-workers "were forever changed for knowing and working with Philip."

 The attack

 Walsted was walking home on June 12, 2002, when he was attacked and beaten with a baseball bat by 22-year-old David A. Higdon in the course of a robbery.
 Walsted was struck in the head with the bat up to 20 times, and received more than 50 wounds as a result of the attack.

 Walsted was found, covered with blood, in the street near the home he shared with his partner in the neighborhood of the University of Arizona.
 He was transported to University Medical Center, where he died later that day.